Can I pick my own TV channels?

 Want to Switch Providers?

-If you’re not happy with your current provider, you can switch.
-Find service providers near you.
+If you’re not happy with your current provider, you can find the right plan for your needs.

 Your current cable/satellite company CANNOT charge you disconnection fees.